CSIRO-enviro-informatics/loci-integration-api/README.md

 if running the label search engine only (no sanic api), `docker-compose -f docker-compose.es.yml up --build`

+if running the api with docker image from docker hub `docker-compose -f docker-compose.yml -f docker-compose.useimage.yml up -d`

 ## License
 The license of this document is TBD